130. Time and the Rani (Seventh Doctor, 1987)

 directed by Kenny McBain

 It's got one of the worst performances in all of Classic Who, and it's not Graham Crowden.
 At the top, two men are piloting a spaceship, one of them with the unfortunate habit of screaming his lines.
 There's an explosion -- and dammit: the loud one lives.
 The actor is Malcolm Terris, and the script keeps teasing his demise.
-At the end of Part 2, it appears again he's been bumped off.
-You rejoice briefly, then you realize: shoot, no, he just fell through a bad piece of CSO.
+At the end of Part 2, it again appears he's been bumped off.
+You briefly rejoice, then you realize: shoot, no, he just fell through a bad piece of CSO.
 (He returns later that same episode, still bellowing.)
-Everything in "Horns of Nimon" is loud: the pilot, the explosions, the music (Dudley Simpson's last score: overblown and strident), the eponymous monsters, and of course, Crowden, with his bulging eyes, strutting neck, arched eyebrows and syllable spitting.
-Everyone is short-tempered, too (even the Doctor and K9 have a tiff), but can you blame then, with the decibel level this high?
-But through it all, there's Lalla Ward: confident, charismatic and sincere.
-She's asked to carry most of the heavy lifting, and she does it with grace.
-There's lovely exposition near the top where Romana befriends one of the kids being shipped to Skonnos for sacrifice.
-(It's the great Simon Gipps-Kent, the prolific theatre and film actor whose cherubic features would relegate him to playing characters far younger than his age.)
-Ward and Gipps-Kent are well-paired; you feel watching them that you'd be happy if their scene went on forever -- but of course, the loud pilot interrupts.
-But in that scene, she starts to move beyond the Doctor's companion and function as the serial's hero, a position she secures by Part 4, when she encounters the elderly Sezom, played by the magnificent Shakespearean actor John Bailey.
-(He'd last appeared on Doctor Who as Victoria's father in "Evil of the Daleks.")
-Once again, Ward takes over as protagonist, offering not just an ear, but a plan of action, and it all culminates in her final showdown with Crowden.
-It's the scene where, famously, he thought it was a camera rehearsal and went to town in a memorably over-the-top manner.
-But you're not really watching him; Ward's too self-assured: caring yet commanding.
-She walks off with the scene.
-There are lots of reasons to beat up on "Horns of Nimon," but it's also a chance to enjoy Lalla Ward in what might be her best Who performance, and that compensates for a lot.
+Everything in "Horns of Nimon" is loud: the pilot, the explosions, the music (Dudley Simpson's last score: overblown and strident), the eponymous monsters, and of course, Crowden, with his bulging, unblinking eyes.
+But through it all, there's Lalla Ward, navigating the serial with confidence and grace.
+The Doctor is relegated to the scientific stunts (and Baker busies himself with his amiable mugging), but Read gives Romana the more essential role: she gets all the interpersonal scenes, and finally gets a chance -- five serials in -- to show assurance and range.
+(For starters, she calls the pilot a despicable worm, so you love her right away.)
+She sizes up the other characters quickly, and as they interact, adapts her tone and approach to achieve her aims; it's a far cry from Romana I's gentle fascination and worldly indifference.
+When she befriends one of the boys being shipped to Skonnos for sacrifice (the great Simon Gipps-Kent, whose cherubic features relegated him to playing characters far younger than his age), she coaxes his backstory from him with maternal concern.
+When she encounters the elderly Sezom (John Bailey, Victoria's father in "Evil of the Daleks"), whose greed destroyed his planet and whose grief and guilt are now destroying him, she secures the information she needs by treating him as a peer, as a fellow elder.
+And when she goes head-to-head with Crowden in the final act, it's as an adversary, as she unleashes four episodes of pent-up outrage.
+It's the scene where, famously, Crowden thought it was a camera rehearsal, and went to town in a performance dripping with discomfiting camp.
+But you're not really watching him; Ward's too self-possessed.
+He's the one screaming, but she's focal, and in her red fox-hunt jacket, she's not only verbally but visually dominant.
+There are lots of reasons to beat up on "Horns of Nimon," but it's also a chance to enjoy Lalla Ward in her best Doctor Who performance, and that compensates for a lot.
 It has to.

 122. The Invisible Enemy (Fourth Doctor, 1977)